-Do as the minimalists do and opt for small kitchen lighting that showcases clean lines and curvaceous styling.
-These designs are classic and won't compete with any of the decor in your kitchen.
-Adrianna of A Cozy Kitchen placed a black-and-white wall sconce above her sink, and it looks easy and sophisticated.
+Follow the minimalists' lead, and opt for small kitchen lighting that showcases sleek curves.
+Wall fixtures like these are classic and won't compete with any of the decor in your cook space.
+Adrianna of A Cozy Kitchen placed a black-and-white sconce above her sink, and it looks easy and sophisticated.

 6. Hang a single pendant light.

 Sure, everyone seems to be hanging multiple pendant lights above their kitchen islands these days.
-But for your teeny space, a single pendant light will more than suffice.
-This way you can indulge in the lighting trend without overpowering your cook space.
+But for your teeny space, a single ceiling light will more than suffice.
+This way you can indulge in the pendant trend without overpowering your cook space.
 And we love the pretty, uncomplicated fixture that Ashley of Ashton used in her kitchen.

 7. Only illuminate essential areas.

-Your kitchen doesn't require a dozen lights for it to be well-lit.
-A few carefully-chosen fixtures will do the job, and you can place them over areas where you could use a little extra illumination.
-For example, in this culinary space crafted by Ashley of Under the Sycamore, a modern wall sconce highlights her her open shelving like artwork.
+Want one of our best interior design tips?
+Your kitchen doesn't require a dozen lights to be well-lit.
+A few carefully chosen fixtures will do the job, and you can place them over areas where you could use a extra illumination.
+For example, in this culinary space crafted by Ashley of Under the Sycamore, a modern wall sconce highlights open shelving.

 8. Opt for flush and semi-flush mount lights.